urbantreelion/ece350-lab-manual/_lab2/part2.md

 ## Part 2 Deliverables
 <!-- #TODO update -->
-- There is 1 question in this part of the lab.
-It is clearly indicated as in the last part.
+- There are 3 questions in this part of the lab.
+They are clearly indicated as in the last part.
-  - The question requires approximately 1 line of writing and address concepts, not details.
+  - Each question requires approximately 1 line of writing and addresses concepts, not details.
 Answer the questions and submit a single page containing the answers to your TA at the end of the lab.
-This should build upon your answers to the two questions posed in the last part of the lab.
+This should build upon your answers to the question posed in the last part of the lab.

 ---